-Located in the left wing of Watkins Student Center, Snapper's provides an alternative meal for students looking for a break from Moffatt Dining Hall.
-Snapper's is open from 9 am-2 pm and from 5-10 pm Monday through Friday and from 5-10 pm on Saturday and Sunday.
-Pool tables, ping pong tables,
+Snappers B+F- Located in the left wing of Watkins Student Center, Snapper's provides an alternative meal for students looking for a break from Moffatt Dining Hall.
+Snapper's is open from 9:00am-2:00pm and from 5:00pm-10:00pm Monday through Friday and from 5:00pm-10:00pm on Saturday and Sunday.
+Pool tables, ping pong tables, TVs, the Fleet Shop, and the campus Post Office are also located near Snapper's in the left wing of Watkins Student Center.